10 Breckenridge Breweries and Happy Hours

 Photo courtesy of CB and Potts

 Although it’s located just outside of downtown Breckenridge, don’t let that stop you from experiencing the excitement, creativity, and community of Broken Compass Brewing.
+With Trivia Night Tuesdays and Acoustic Sundays, drinking with a friend has never sounded better!
 If you’re staying downtown, you can get a free ride out to the brewery (and a ride back) on the Lost Bus, the brewery-run shuttle service.
 Just make sure to call (not text, please) the driver at 970-406-2011.
+Hours for the bus generally begin around 12pm and run until 8pm.

 Broken Compass has 12 beers on tap with an eclectic and impressive menu, including a ginger pale ale, a coconut porter, and a chili pepper pale ale.
 Join the brewery on Mondays at 7pm for the Monday Night Potluck, where you can share your best dish with locals and visitors alike.
 At the end of the night, everyone present gets to vote on their favorite three dishes.
-On Tuesdays during the fall (October-November), head to the brewery at 7pm for trivia.
+On Tuesdays during the fall (October-November), come up with a killer group name, (such as the infamous The Brewsual Suspects), and head to the brewery at 7pm for trivia.

 Broken Compass Brewing is open every day from 11am-11pm.